-Can I publish my contributions to a Community or Business Group Specification under a different license?
+Can I publish my contributions to a Community or Business Group Report under a different license?

 W3C does not restrict authors’ reuse of their contributions to Community and Business Groups.

-Can I publish other people’s contributions to a Community or Business Group Specification under a different license?
+Can I publish other people’s contributions to a Community or Business Group Report under a different license?

 Can I make it a condition of joining a Community or Business Group that people must agree to licensing terms beyond the CLA/FSA?